 Ease yourself into a lunge position with your back knee resting on the floor, use a pillow if you have knobbly knees or are on a hard surface.
 Shift your upper body forwards to that your supporting knee is slightly behind your body and take hold of your ankle with your hand or a strap, depending on your flexibility, and pull your heel towards your buttocks.
 Hold the position for 30 seconds and repeat on the other side.

 Upper back mobility using a foam roller

-This is a great yoga position that can stretch out your gluteal muscles as well as your lower back.
-During the pedal stroke our gluteals should be working hard but will always be in a similar position so like our quads have a tendency to get very tight after a hard ride, especially after hilly or higher resistance sessions.
+This is a great yoga exercise that can stretch out your gluteal muscles and lower back.
+During the pedal stroke, our gluteals should be working hard.
+Still, they will always be in a similar position, so like our quads tend to get very tight after a hard ride, especially after hilly or higher resistance sessions.
 This is a great stretch to prevent issues with your Iliotibial band.

-For further advice, please get in touch with the Flawless Physio team here.
+For further advice, please contact the Flawless Physio team here.

 Feel good.
 Move well.
 Be better!

 We recommend that you receive an official diagnosis before trying any of the above.